 INITIAL SETUP.

-In consideration of the Initial Services to be provided by Enron to Pipeline Company, Pipeline Company will pay to Enron US$ 500,000,00, payable upon the effective date of this Agreement, provided that, if such date is not a Business Day, then such payment will be made on the next succeeding Business Day.
+In consideration of the Initial Services described on Schedule B, to be provided by Enron to Pipeline Company, Pipeline Company will pay to Enron US$ 500,000.00, payable five (5) Business Days after the effective date of this Agreement, provided that, if such date is not a Business Day, then such payment will be made on the next succeeding Business Day.

 B. SUPPLEMENTAL SETUP.

-In consideration of each additional Supplemental Setup which is requested by Pipeline Company and to be provided by Enron to Pipeline Company, Pipeline Company will pay to Enron US$ 40,000,00, payable upon the effective date of a Supplemental Setup Agreement, provided that, if such date is not a Business Day, then such payment will be made on the next succeeding Business Day.
+In consideration of each additional Supplemental Setup, which will include one (1) additional Product Type and up to ten (10) Products, which is requested by Pipeline Company and to be provided by Enron to Pipeline Company, Pipeline Company will pay to Enron US$ 40,000.00, payable five (5) Business Days afterEnorn’s wrtitten acceptance of Pipeline Company’s request for Supplemental Setup, provided that, if such date is not a Business Day, then such payment will be made on the next succeeding Business Day.

-C. BRIDGE SETUP.
+C. CORE SUPPORT.

-In consideration of a Bridge Setup, Pipeline Company will pay to Enron US$ 40,000,00, payable upon [the effective date of this Agreement,] provided that, if such date is not a Business Day, then such payment will be made on the next succeeding Business Day.

-D. BASIC MAINTENANCE.

-In consideration of Enron’s provision of the Basic Maintenance, Pipeline Company will pay to Enron US$ 200,000,00, payable annually beginning on the day on which the first Product provided by Pipeline Company is displayed on EnronOnline, and on each anniversary of such date, provided that, if any such date is not a Business Day, then the annual payment will be made on the next succeeding Business Day.
+In consideration of Enron’s provision of the Core Support, Pipeline Company will pay to Enron US$ 200,000.00, payable annually beginning five (5) Business Days after the Launch Date, , and after each anniversary of such date, provided that, if any such date is not a Business Day, then the annual payment will be made on the next succeeding Business Day.

-E. SUPPLEMENTAL MAINTENANCE.
+E. SUPPLEMENTAL SUPPORT.

-In consideration of Enron’s provision of Supplemental Maintenance, Pipeline Company will pay to Enron US$ 40,000,00, payable annually beginning on the day on which the first Product provided by Pipeline Company is displayed on EnronOnline, and on each anniversary of such date, provided that, if any such date is not a Business Day, then the annual payment will be made on the next succeeding Business Day.
+In consideration of Enron’s provision of Supplemental Support, Pipeline Company will pay to Enron US$ 40,000.00, payable annually beginning five (5) Business Days after the day on which the first Product of the Supplemental Setup provided by Pipeline Company is displayed on EnronOnline, and on each anniversary of such date, provided that, if any such date is not a Business Day, then the annual payment will be made on the next succeeding Business Day.

 F. TRANSACTION CHARGE.

-In consideration of each Transaction which Pipeline Company executes through EnronOnline, Pipeline Company will pay to Enron US$ 40,00, payable monthly in arrears on the [fifth Business Day] following the date on which Enron issues an invoice to Pipeline Company with respect to the preceding month.
+In consideration of each Transaction which Pipeline Company executes through EnronOnline, Pipeline Company will pay to Enron US$ 40.00, payable monthly in arrears on the fifth Business Day following the date on which Enron issues an invoice to Pipeline Company with respect to the preceding month.

 INCREMENTAL USER ID.

-In consideration of each additional user ID which Pipeline Company requests Enron to provide, Pipeline Company will pay to Enron US$ 3,500,00, payable annually and due on the same day as the fee for Basic Maintenance for the corresponding year becomes due and payable, provided that, if any such Payment Date is not a Business Day, then such payment will be made on the next succeeding Business Day.
+In consideration of each additional user ID which Pipeline Company requests Enron to provide, Pipeline Company will pay to Enron US$ 3,500.00, payable annually and due on the same day as the fee for Core Support for the corresponding year becomes due and payable, provided that, if any such Payment Date is not a Business Day, then such payment will be made on the next succeeding Business Day.

-INVOICING.
+INVOICING & TERMS OF PAYMENT [MOVE TO BODY?].